 Construction dewatering methods refer to techniques such as wellpoints, deepwells, bypass and flood control.
 In wellpoint and deepwells submersible pumps are installed in a drilled well shaft, while in bypass and flood control pumps are placed in the area that needs dewatering.
 Let's review these common techniques.

-In wellpoint dewatering wells are drilled around the excavation area and submersible pumps are installed into the wells.
-The pumps in the wells are connected to a header pipe and the groundwater is drawn by the pumps into the wellpoints through the header pipe and discharged.
+In Wellpoint, wells are drilled around the excavation area with submersible pumps installed in the well shaft.
+These pumps are connected to a header pipe allowing the groundwater to be drawn up by the pumps into the Wellpoints and then discharged.

-In deepwell dewatering, one or several individual wells are drilled, and a submersible pump is placed in each shaft.
-Deepwell dewatering is best suited for deep excavations where large water volumes need to be discharged.
+In Deepwell, one or several individual wells are drilled, and submersible pumps are placed in each shaft.
+The Deepwell technique is best suited for deep excavations where large water volumes need to be discharged.

-During for example maintenance of sewer lines, the sewage flow is pumped around the pipe that is being repaired using suitable dewatering pumps.
-The pumps are installed upstream of the maintained pipe.
-Bypass dewatering is also common in irrigation- and construction projects.
+When sewer lines need maintenance, the sewage flow is pumped around the damaged pipe section using dewatering pumps.
+The pumps are installed upstream of the maintained pipe section.
+Bypass technique is also common in irrigation and construction projects.